All Guides

 Mirin has become much easier to find in Australia.
 You can usually look in these places:

-• Major supermarkets such as Coles, Woolworths or IGA, usually in the Asian foods aisle
+• Major supermarkets such as Coles, Woolworths or IGA, usually for mirin-style seasoning

-• Japanese grocery stores, especially if you want hon mirin
+• Japanese grocery stores, especially for hon mirin or brewed cooking mirin

-• Other local grocery stores, such as fruit and vegetable shops or Asian grocery stores
+• Local grocery stores, fruit and vegetable shops or Asian grocery stores

 - Tomoka